haacked/haacked.com/_posts/2014-07-30-visual-studios-extensions-settings.markdown

 ---
 layout: post
 title: "Settings for your Visual Studio Extension"
-date: 2014-07-29 -0800
+date: 2014-07-30 -0800
 comments: true
 categories: [vs vsix dev encouragement]
 ---

 Recently I wrote what many consider to be the most important Visual Studio Extension ever shipped -  [Encourage for Visual Studio](http://haacked.com/archive/2014/06/20/encourage-vs/).
 It was my humble attempt to make a small corner of the world brighter with little encouragements as folks work in Visual Studio.
+You can get it via the Visual Studio Extension Manager.

 But not everyone has a sunny disposition like I do.
 Some folks want to watch the world burn.
 What they want is _Discouragements_.